 Teaching Experience

-photo of Dr. Mona Minkara I created this page to share with you my journey of becoming an assistant professor of Bioengineering at Northeastern University.
-As a blind female scientist, I faced some challenges and learned a few things along the way.
-Keep reading to learn about my experiences and teaching, the knowledge I obtained, and the results/impact on students.
+I created this page to share my journey of becoming an assistant professor of Bioengineering at Northeastern University.
+As a blind female scientist, I faced unique challenges and learned valuable lessons along the way.
+Here you'll find my teaching experiences, the knowledge I've gained, and the impact on my students.

 Undergrad at Wellesley College